Ex-LA officer charged in fatal shooting of mentally ill man

 Bonta's office in July announced that state investigators would respond to police fatal shootings of unarmed civilians after lawmakers passed legislation last year amid civil unrest over the murder of George Floyd by a Minneapolis officer.

-The Riverside DA's office said Monday it would assist Bonta's office in the prosecution, but noted that its own investigation concluded when the grand jury did not find enough probable cause to move forward with the case.
+The Riverside district attorney's office said Monday it would assist Bonta's office in the prosecution, but noted that its own investigation ended when the grand jury did not find enough probable cause to move forward with the case.

 The Los Angeles Board of Police Commissioners ruled last year that Sanchez had violated departmental policy in the shooting.

-The French family’s attorney and the LAPD did not immediately respond to requests for comment.
+The French family’s attorney did not immediately respond to a request for comment.